History of United Kingdom–United States relations: The Great Rapprochement

 The Great Rapprochement is the convergence of social and political objectives between London and Washington from 1895 until World War I began in 1914.
-This was despite a large Irish Catholic element in the Democratic Party, which provided a major base for demands for Irish independence, and frequent anti-British rhetoric, especially at election time.
+This was despite a large Irish Catholic element in the United States, which provided a major base for demands of Irish independence.

 The most notable sign of improving relations during the Great Rapprochement was Britain's actions during the Spanish–American War of 1898.
 Initially London supported Madrid and its colonial rule over Cuba, since the perceived threat of American occupation and a territorial acquisition of Cuba by the United States might harm British trade and commercial interests within its own possessions in the West Indies.
 However, after the United States made genuine assurances that it would grant Cuba's independence (which eventually occurred in 1902), the British abandoned this policy and ultimately sided with the United States, unlike most other European powers who supported Spain.
 In return Washington supported Britain during the Boer War, although many Americans favored the Boers.

 Victory in the Spanish–American War had given the United States an imperialistic influence overseas.
 The US and Britain supported the Open Door Policy in China, blocking the expansion of other empires.
 Both nations contributed soldiers to the Eight-Nation Alliance which suppressed the Boxer Rebellion in China in 1900.

 The naval blockade of several months (1902-1903) imposed against Venezuela by Britain, Germany and Italy over President Cipriano Castro's refusal to pay foreign debts and damages suffered by European citizens in a recent failed civil war.
 Castro assumed that the Monroe Doctrine would see the US prevent European military intervention, but at the time President Theodore Roosevelt saw the Doctrine as concerning European seizure of territory, rather than intervention per se.
 Roosevelt also was concerned with the threat of penetration into the region by Germany and Britain.
 With Castro failing to back down under US pressure and increasingly negative British and American press reactions to the affair, President Roosevelt persuaded the blockading nations to agree to a compromise, but maintained the blockade during negotiations over the details of refinancing the debt on Washington Protocols.
 This incident was a major driver of the Roosevelt Corollary and the subsequent US Big Stick policy and Dollar Diplomacy in Latin America.

 In 1907–09, President Roosevelt sent the "Great White Fleet" on an international tour, to demonstrate the power projection of the United States' blue-water navy, which had become second only to the Royal Navy in size and firepower.